babylonhealth/ios-playbook/Cookbook/Technical-Documents/XcodeTips.md

 ![Test Navigator Attachments](./Assets/test-navigator-attachments.png)

 You can view the same report on CircleCI by navigating to the job's Artifacts tab and opening `Users/distiller/project/output/scan/html/report.html`.

+## Breakpoints with auto-continue
+It's possible (and convenient) to use printing or speaking breakpoints instead of adding print statements and having to recompile your code.

+- Put a breakpoint in the place you want to print a variable.
+- Right click on the breakpoint to edit it.
+- There you can ask that the breakpoint prints a variable or expression, or execute a debugger command, every time it's hit.
+- Then you can check the checkbox to auto-continue, which means the breakpoint will not actually break and stop your code, but just print the thing you asked or execute the debugger command you told it to without stopping.
+- You can also ask the breakpoint to speak a sentence or play a system sound, which is actually very useful if you just want to know when or how often the code is hit.
+For example, if you want to ensure some code is only called once when you tap the screen, having a breakpoint that stops the app in the simulator and makes you jump into Xcode is not going to help, but having a breakpoint playing a sound you can easily know when it's hit is.
+Or if you want to know when a network response is received, or a timer is triggered, just by hearing a sound without breaking and interrupting your app.

 ## Errors when pulling code/switching branches
 Various errors can occur when pulling code/switching branches.